NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/3.Chapter/chp_3_exercises/README.md

 	4. Read the user input as an integer and display the result.
 Again, compile and test.

-	5. Compute and display the dierence between the user's guess and the number that was generated.
+	5. Compute and display the diference between the user's guess and the number that was generated.